Skip to content

 This works whether or not your Vivaria instance has Git support, and is the method used in our example above.

-viv run general/count-odds --task-family-path path/to/general --agent-path path/to/my-agent-repo
+viv run count_odds/main --task-family-path path/to/count_odds --agent-path path/to/my-agent-repo

-Vivaria will create two zip files, one containing the task code in the folder path/to/general and another containing the agent in path/to/my-agent-repo.
+Vivaria will create two zip files, one containing the task code in the folder path/to/count_odds and another containing the agent in path/to/my-agent-repo.
 It'll upload both zip files to Vivaria, which will start a task environment based on the task code and run the agent in it.

 Push your agent to a Git remote